-According to French laws regulating electoral campaigns, all candidates must receive equal treatment in terms of access to public radio and television.
+Media Access Score: 9 According to French laws regulating electoral campaigns, all candidates must receive equal treatment in terms of access to public radio and television.
 Media time allocation is supervised by an ad hoc commission during the official campaign.
-Granted, incumbents may be tempted to use their position to maximize their media visibility before the official start.
-Private media is not obliged to follow these rules, but with the exception media outlets that expressly supporting certain party positions, newspapers and private media tend to fairly allocate media time to candidates, with the exception of marginal candidates who often run with the purpose of getting free media time.
+Granted incumbents may be tempted to use their position to maximize their media visibility before the official start.
+Private media is not obliged to follow these rules, but except for media outlets that expressly supporting certain party positions, newspapers and private media tend to fairly allocate media time to candidates, with the exception of marginal candidates who often run with the purpose of getting free media time.
 The paradox of this rule for equal time is that the presidential candidates who are likely to make it to the second round receive the same amount of media time as candidates who represent extremely marginal ideas or interests.
 The result is that the "official" campaign on public channels is often seen as boring and viewers pay little attention.
-More and more viewers are apparently
+More and more viewers are apparently switching to private channels to skip the repetition of short, standardized complacent interviews on public channels.